siggiarni/memos/commandline.md

 -f Do not prompt before overwriting existing files.
 -v Operate verbosely.

+### Copy the content of a folder another

+You can copy the content of a folder /source to another existing folder /dest with the command

+<pre>% cp -a /source/. /dest/</pre>

+-a    Same as -pPR options.
+Preserves structure and attributes of files but not directory structure.

 ### Ping á vefþjón

 <pre>% ping -c 5 192.168.0.1</pre>